tmitchel/SubmitSVFit/README.md

 The code strongly depends on the input naming, you need to make sure your naming is correct, or expect segmentation faults.
 There is a boolean flag tylerCode that is set by default to true that will take input from Tyler Ruggles ntuples (set it to false to use Cecile ntuples, or modify the code to suit your needs).
+This is already taken care of if you are using ROOT/bin/SVFitStandAloneFSATauDM.cc

 To run in interactive mode for example:
 ```
-SVFitStandAloneFSATauDM inputFile=coolInputFile.root newOutputFile=1 newFile=tmpOut.root doES=1 metType=-1 recoilType=0
+SVFitStandAloneFSATauDM inputFile=coolInputFile.root newFile=tmpOut.root doES=1 metType=-1
 ```

  - inputFile = obvious
- - newOutputFile = 0/1
-   - 0 = update input file with svFit vars
-   - 1 = output new file with original TTree and new svFit vars
  - newFile = name of output file, default is newFile.root if none specified
  - doES = apply energy scale adjustments providing nominal, shift UP and shift DOWN values of svFit
    - 0 = default, no shift
    - 1 = apply shifts
- - recoilType = type of recoile correction based on generator, MadGraph or amc@nlo
-   - 0 = no recoil corrections (for all non-DYJets/WJets/Higgs samples)
-   - 1 = amc@nlo recoil corrections
-   - 2 = MadGraph recoil corrections
  - isWJets = this shifts the number of jets used in recoil corrections, it is critical for WJets samples because we clear our jets to preven overlapping with out leptons, but with WJets one of the leptons is a jet